AdobeDocs/certification.en/help/certifications/restart-program.md

 ### Instructions for restarting your Adobe [!DNL Experience Manager] certification

-Select **three activities** to complete and pass the course assessments associated with each.

 * **Step 1**: Successfully log in to [Adobe Credential Management System](https://www.certmetrics.com/adobe){target="_blank"}, then return to this page
 * **Step 2**: Study the courses in Experience League
+* **Step 3**: Choose from the options below.

+**Option 1:** Select **three activities** to complete and pass the course assessments associated with each at a score of 80% or higher.
+Course assessments are free, on-demand, and non-proctored.
+You can repeat the courses until you have successfully passed the assessments at 80%.
-* **Step 3**: Complete and pass each course assessment with at least 80%

-Alternatively, study two courses, pass two course assessments and submit a customer reference form validating your engagement in a project totaling 100 hours in the past 12 months.
+**Option 2:** Select **two activities** to complete and pass the course assessments associated with each at a score of 80% or higher.
+Course assessments are free, on-demand, and non-proctored.
+You can repeat the courses until you have successfully passed the assessments at 80%.
+Then, **submit a customer reference form** validating your engagement in a project totaling at least 100 hours in the past 12 months.

-For certain Adobe [!DNL Experience Cloud] certifications, the Adobe Credential Program accepts **customer references** that validate your continued work as an Adobe certified individual leading, managing and/or participating on an Adobe [!DNL Experience Cloud] implementation project.

-In these cases you can provide a customer reference affirming you have participated in at least 100 hours of demonstrated project engagement in the past 12 months.

-**Once your customer reference has been reviewed you will be notified by the Adobe Credential Team.**

-The course assessments are free.
-There is no need to schedule them, and they are not proctored.
-If you hold multiple Adobe Experience Manager Expert and Master level certifications, you will only need to complete the requirements below and your expert and master AEM certifications will get renewed.

 [Customer Reference Form for Adobe Experience Manager](https://www.certmetrics.com/adobe/candidate/caveon_sso_adobe.aspx?ssoLogin=true&eid=ADS-EA100){target="_blank"}

+You will be notified by the Adobe Credential Team when your customer reference has been reviewed.

-### Courses and Course Assessments:
+### Courses and Course Assessments for Expert and Master:

 | Course | Course Assessment |
 | ------- | ------- |